 Of great importance is flexibility.
-Don’t let anyone fool you into thinking that strength can be achieved without a proper flexibility.
+Don’t let anyone fool you into thinking that strength can be achieved without proper flexibility.

 But what is and how can you achieve flexibility?

 Flexibility isn’t just a static stretching before and/or after the workout.
 It extends much further to muscle tissue quality, fascia of the muscle, joint capsule quality, the strength of prime mover muscles, joint stabilizers and core muscles, ability to control movements, reflexes, pain tolerance…

 As you can see, the old way of gaining flexibility, static stretching, is outdated and is not smart at all; if you stretch a muscle to the point of maximal length and not strengthen it, your brain will try to shorten it because that length is not safe!
 Most likely, if you do this drastically too often while not gaining strength, injuries will happen…